-When the ThunderCats pilot aired, and subsequently when the “movie” version of “Exodus” was released on home video, one of the most memorable things about it was the now famous “lost intro”, a short introductory sequence introducing the audience to the characters and concept, and featuring some unique animation!
-The “lost intro” was never part of the syndicated version of “Exodus” and as such has never been released on DVD, but you can learn more about it – and download a video clip of it – in this article!
+When the ThunderCats pilot aired, and subsequently when the “movie” version of “Exodus” was released on home video, one of the most memorable things about it was the now famous Lost Intro, a short introductory sequence introducing the audience to the characters and concept, and featuring some unique animation!
+The Lost Intro was never part of the syndicated version of “Exodus” and as such has never been released on DVD, but you can learn more about it—and watch it—in this article!

 ThunderCats Intro – Frame-by-Frame

 One of the most impressive things about the ThunderCats animated series was its exciting opening title sequence, which featured groundbreaking, fast-paced animation…so fast paced that it wasn’t always possible to make out all the fine details to everything that was happening on screen!
 Here, ThunderCats Lair is proud to showcase each individual frame of animation that makes up the ThunderCats intro!

 Most ThunderCats fans remember how Vultureman sounds, but when he made his debut in the series he sounded very different – this article explores the drastic change between Vultureman’s original voice and the one he ended up with!

 Hear the Roar: ThunderCats – Creation & Legacy documentary